Characters of the Marvel Cinematic Universe: M–Z: Ho Yinsen

 Dr. Ho Yinsen (portrayed by Shaun Toub) is an engineer who helps save Tony Stark's life by creating an electromagnet which keeps shrapnel from his heart.
-He later helps Stark build an armor to escape from the terrorists who kidnaped them both.
+He later helps Stark build an armor to escape from the terrorists who kidnapped them both.
 He then sacrifices his life to let Stark escape, with his last words being "don't waste your life, Stark".